allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 ## Mock Payload Generator and the `@relay_test_operation` Directive

-MockPayloadGenerator may drastically simplify the process of creating and maintaining mock data for your tests.
-MockPayloadGenerator is the module that can generate dummy data for the selection that you have in your operation.
+`MockPayloadGenerator` may drastically simplify the process of creating and maintaining mock data for your tests.
+The `MockPayloadGenerator` module can generate dummy data for the selection that you use in your operation.
 There is an API to modify the generated data - Mock Resolvers.
 With Mock Resolvers, you may adjust the data for your needs.
-Collection of Mock Resolvers it's an object where **keys are names of GraphQL types (ID, String, User, Feedback, Comment, etc),** and values are functions which will return the default data for the type.
+A collection of Mock Resolvers is an object where **the keys are names of GraphQL types (ID, String, User, Feedback, Comment, etc),** and the values are functions which will return the default data for the type.

-Example of a simple Mock Resolver:
+Here's an example of a simple Mock Resolver:

 ```js
 {